-A pebble finish is obtained much like a quartz finish.
-Small polished stone is added to the plaster mix consisting of standard plaster and hand troweled onto the gunite surface.
+A pebble finish is obtained, much like a quartz finish.
+Small polished stones are added to the plaster mix consisting of standard plaster and hand troweled onto the gunite surface.

-Because they are made largely of nature’s stone, they all pebble finishes have a marbled or mottled appearance to some extent but no two pools look alike.
+Because they are made largely of natural stone, all pebble finishes have a marbled or mottled appearance to some extent, but no two pools look alike.

 There are also exposed aggregate finishes that use larger river rock stone in place of the smaller quartz stone and gems.
 Popular brands are Crystal Stone and Pebble Tec.
 They give the pool a different look, compared with the quartz products.

 We use only the highest quality finishes available on the market ensuring that your pool will be beautiful yet durable and reliable for many years to come.
 We offer the latest by Pebble Tec, Pebble Sheen, and Pebble Fina.

-Depending upon what color scheme you use, there can be vast differences in how each one affects the appearance.
+Depending on what color scheme you use, there can be vast differences in how each affects the appearance.
 Colored Diamond Brite, if applied in the lighter shades, can cause the pool water to appear aqua blue.
-Medium and darker colors will create a completely different effect.
-Another interesting way of enhancing the appearance of your pool is through the installation of underwater lighting.
+Medium and darker colors will create an entirely different effect.
+Another exciting way of enhancing the appearance of your pool is through the installation of underwater lighting.

 PebbleSheen and pebbletec - the differences

-PebbleTec consists of small river pebbles which are mixed with Portland cement and dye.
+PebbleTec consists of small river pebbles that are mixed with Portland cement and dye.
 There are many color and style options to choose from with colors ranging from white to dark blue to black.
-Pebble Tec adds class and elegance to your pool, and it is a long lasting, dependable finish.
-It is a naturally non-slip surface, and being made of stone, is highly resistant to poor water conditions.
+Pebble Tec adds class and elegance to your pool, and it is a long-lasting, dependable finish.
+It is a naturally non-slip surface made of stone that is highly resistant to poor water conditions.
 Pebble Sheen uses a smaller pebble, around 1-2 mm in diameter, fused together in a high density and polished to a high sheen.
-According to the manufacturer, the fine pebbles and the process of application produces a look not unlike granite countertops and is available in 16 colors.
+According to the manufacturer, the fine pebbles and application process produces a look, not unlike granite countertops and is available in 16 colors.